atulbansal4444/atulbansal4444/README.md

 [![HackerRank Badge](https://img.shields.io/badge/-AtulBansal4444-white?style=flat-square&logoColor=black&logo=hackerrank&link=https://www.hackerrank.com/atulbansal4444)](https://www.hackerrank.com/atulbansal4444)
 [![Resume Badge](https://img.shields.io/badge/-Atul.Bansal.Resume-blue?style=flat-square&link=https://atulbansal4444.github.io/resume/)](https://atulbansal4444.github.io/resume/)

-I have worked on various technologies.
+* I have worked on various technologies.
 Have good knowledge on java and has worked on the backend for more than 2 year.
-Changing the API query params and adding logic in api to return more info in the response.
-Have on the frontend side as well creating small components for react and showing some UI using html5 and CSS.
+* Creatiing Restfull APIs, handing the JSON data and working with XML.
+* Creating multiple usable components in React.js, Angular and JS.
-Have worked on javascript for some logic to do some checks and validations for the saving of verbs i.e for successful save.
-Use jira for tracking the work and bitbucket for raise the pull request of the changes done.
-Done some good code reviews as well as written UTs and E2e tests for the feature added by me.
-Handled whole automation for which I won Spot Award.
-Have Worked on the MF Commandline use by Temenos | kony for performing the tasks that can be done by UI of fabric.
+* Use jira for tracking the work and bitbucket for raise the pull request of the changes done.
+* Done some good code reviews as well as written UTs and E2e tests for the feature added by me.
+* Have Worked on the MF Commandline use by Temenos | Kony for performing the API calls that are used by Fabric in Temenos.

 ## ⚡ Languages & Technologies